elizabrock/CSSE-490/unit-1-getting-a-running-start/1-course-overview-and-project-brainstorming.md

 10. Extend the Schedule planner application to use real registrar data
 11. Upgrade maker club sign in
 12. Cross-stitch supply app to calculate project costs

----

 13. Random Recipe Speedrun Contest App
 14. Plan To Quilt online
 15. Managing the fishing supply business
-16. Waze for commuter parking
+16. Waze for commuter parking -->

+---

+## For Tomorrow:

+Let's see what Moodle tells us to do!